microsoft/qsharp/katas/content/single_qubit_measurements/index.md

 If both are measured in an orthogonal basis $\{ \ket{b_0},\ket{b_1}\}$, the probabilities of measuring $b_0$ or $b_1$ are identical in both cases, since $|\bra{b_i}\ket{\psi}|^2 = |\bra{b_i}e^{i\theta}\ket{\psi}|^2  $.
 Similarly, for either qubit, if $b_i$ is the measurement outcome, the post-measurement state of the qubit is $\ket{b_i}$ for both qubits.
 Hence, the measurements are independent of the global phase $\theta$.

-## Measurements As Projection Operations
+## Measurements as Projection Operations

 Quantum measurements are modeled by orthogonal projection operators.
 An orthogonal projection operator is a matrix $P$ which satisfies the following property:
 $$